Irreversibility and randomness

 In this representation, $\eta$ is often interpreted as a configuration of spins and $\varep$ as a configuration of scatterers.
 Using these variables, the dynamics becomes much simpler:

 Because the Kac ring has two kinds of microscopic degrees of freedom, there are two one-particle distribution functions acting as macroscopic variables, one for balls and the other for markers:

 The first gives the proportion of white balls, the second the proportion of marked sites.
-Note that the latter is non-dynamical.
-Writing $\varphi_t(x,y)(n) = (x_n(t), y_n(t))$, with of course $y_n(t) = y_n$, the time evolution of $f_N$ reads
+Note that the latter is non-dynamical, in the sense that it is unchanged under the dynamics.
+Writing $\varphi_t(x,y)_n = (x_n(t), y_n(t))$, with of course $y_n(t) = y_n$, the time evolution of $f_N$ reads

 Scaling in time, though an option, is not necessary to obtain limits of these macroscopic quantities as $N \raw \infty$.
-As in all previous cases, we introduce probability by assuming an i.i.d.\ initial distribution over microstates $(x,y)$, in which pairs $(x_n,y_n)$ are i.i.d.\ as $n$ runs through $\Z$.
+As in all previous cases, we introduce probability by assuming an i.i.d.\ initial distribution over microstates $(x,y)$, in which pairs $(x_n,y_n)$ are i.i.d.\ as $n$ runs through the $2N + 1$ indices, with $x_n$ and $y_n$ also independent of each other.
 Thus we equip $A_N$ with the product Bernoulli measure

 where we label probability measures on $\{0,1\}$ by their means.
+As in the Ehrenfest model, we will assume $\beta \in (0,1/2)$ to avoid pathological situations.
 Getting rid of the dependence on the microstate by averaging, i.e., defining

 one readily calculates, most conveniently using the representation \er{alternative}, that

 Hence $\ovl{f}_N(t)$ satisfies the toy Boltzmann equation